Hey, once again, greetings to you, thrill seekers, music lovers, conversationalists, all across the fruited plane.

 There were white people making more than I made at this place.

-Uh we've all had these obstacles, is the point.
+We've all had these obstacles is the point.

-Now, uh you may say there hasn't been any racism in my past.
+Now, you may say there hasn't been any racism in my past.

-What occurred to me was I had the damn opportunity to say, screw you people and go out and try it somewhere else.
+I never once occurred to me to hate my country because what occurred to me was I had the damn opportunity to say, screw you people, and go out and try it somewhere else.

 If I wanted to, I could create my own job because this is the United States of America.